-- Counseling is undertaking the formulation of Educational plans starting with all students registering in Career Education courses.
-The plan is to expand this process to all other areas of noncredit. - Noncredit is planning to offer Super strong career assessment to students of noncredit programs. - Continue facilitating transition activities and articulation agreements between noncredit and credit curriculum, department approval for new textbooks and courses. - Expand Professional Development activities by offering meetings at various times and days to increase participation and involve all disciplines.
+- Counseling is undertaking the formulation of Educational plans starting with all students registeringin Career Education courses.
+The plan is to expand this process to all other areas of noncredit. - Noncredit is planning to offer Superstrong career assessment to students of noncredit programs. - Continue facilitating transition activities and articulation agreements between noncredit and creditcurriculum, department approval for new textbooks and courses. - Expand Professional Development activities by offering meetings at various times and days to increase participation and involve all disciplines.

-Beginning in 2014-15, Santiago Canyon College convened college leaders and coordinators of the major student support initiatives (Credit SSSP, Noncredit SSSP, Student Equity, and the Basic Skills Initiative) to create the Initiatives Integration Work Group.
+Santiago Canyon College convenes college leaders and coordinators of the majorstudent support initiatives (Credit SSSP, Noncredit SSSP, Student Equity, and the Basic Skills Initiative)to create the Initiatives Integration Work Group.
 This work group was designed under the advisement of the Vice President of Student Services to help the College better understand the scope of work involved with each initiative and the impact each has, individually and collectively, on student success and achievement.
 Some of the questions the work group has been tasked with are:

-- Is what we are doing positively benefiting students targeted by each initiative and what implications does that have for the college? - What data are we collecting for one initiative that might help inform another? - Are there redundancies in initiative activities that can be eliminated, thus maximizing categorical dollar use and student benefit? - Are there areas where one initiative may be able to pick up where another may be restricted in order to provide more seamless service to students?
+- Is what we are doing positively benefiting students targeted by each initiative and what implications does that have for the college? - What data are we collecting for one initiative that might help inform another? - Are there redundancies in initiative activities that can be eliminated, thus maximizing categorical dollar use and student benefit? - Are there areas where one initiative may be able to pick up where another may be restricted in orderto provide more seamless service to students?